MHaringa/insurancerating/README.md

 <!-- badges: end -->

-`insurancerating` provides a structured workflow for analysing, modelling, refining, and validating insurance rating models in R.
+`insurancerating` provides actuarial tools and building blocks for analysing, modelling, refining, and validating insurance rating models in R.

-The package is designed around common actuarial pricing practice and focuses on the translation of statistical models into interpretable and controllable tariff structures.
+The package is designed around common GLM-based pricing tasks and focuses on the translation of statistical model output into interpretable and controllable tariff structures.

 ## Scope

-The package supports the following steps in a typical pricing workflow:
+The package supports common tasks that often occur in actuarial pricing
+work:

 - exploratory analysis of risk factors
 - estimation of GLM-based pricing models